Serving investors, public company auditors and the markets.

 In keeping with its mission, the CAQ also began engagement and collaboration with key stakeholder groups, including academics, audit committees, preparers, internal auditors, investors, and others.
 In 2009, for example, it launched a major series of events focused on financial reporting fraud, a precursor to the formation of the Anti-Fraud Collaboration in 2010.

-In March 2019, with Cindy Fornelli retiring after 12 years at the CAQ, the Governing Board unanimously approved Julie Bell Lindsay as the CAQ’s second Executive Director.
+In March 2019, with Cindy Fornelli retiring after 12 years at the CAQ, the Governing Board unanimously approved Julie Bell Lindsay to head CAQ’s new leadership.
 Upon taking her new role, Lindsay observed that “the CAQ has established itself as a force in public company auditing, thanks to its convening power, its constructive policy engagement, and vision for the profession’s future.”

 Since its founding, the CAQ team has expanded, innovated, contended with economic crisis and market swings, and addressed myriad issues affecting the public company auditing profession at home and globally.
 Through it all, however, the CAQ has kept an unwavering focus on serving its members and building investor confidence in capital markets.